Welcome to Children's and Youth Ministries

 Our church buildings are now open again, and, as people begin to return to church, the Children’s Ministry team at Emmanuel are excited to be planning and delivering face-to-face sessions.
 We are currently meeting with children from ages 3-11 all together in one group, but that may change as restrictions are lifted and numbers grow.
 Children’s Ministry is offered at every 10am service except the third Sunday.
 On the third Sunday of each month we celebrate with our GiFT service (Growing in Faith Together), where the focus is on families worshipping together.

 At St John’s we welcome children and families and we have a carpeted children’s area with toys and books for children to access during our services.
-However, our Sunday morning Children’s Ministry has paused for the time being.”
+We offer Children’s Ministry at St John’s on two Sundays each month (usually the 1st and 4th Sunday).

 Meet the Team